Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 \subsubsection{Case Study and Discussion}

 Herein, a beamforming design for a generalized CF-ISAC system (Fig.~\ref{fig_SystemModelResourceAllocation}) is provided and evaluated with numerical examples.

-Fig.~\ref{fig_SystemModelResourceAllocation} investigates a CF-ISAC system compromising $M$ APs, each equipped with $L$ ULA antennas, $K$ single-antenna users, and $T$ potential targets.
+Fig.~\ref{fig_SystemModelResourceAllocation} investigates a CF-ISAC system comprising $M$ APs, each equipped with $L$ ULA antennas, $K$ single-antenna users, and $T$ potential targets.
 The CPU connects all APs and coordinates the joint communication and sensing, ensuring time synchronization across all APs \cite{Ngo2017}.
 The communication SE at the users and the transmit beampattern gains at the AP towards the targets are utilized to evaluate the communication and sensing performance, respectively.
 The objective is to maximize the communication SE for the users while satisfying sensing beampattern gain requirements for each target and per-AP transmit power constraints.
-Interested readers are referred to \cite{zargari2024CFISAC} for comprehensive details on the system, channel, and transmission models, along with the analytical performance evaluation and the associated algorithm.
+Interested readers are referred to \cite{zargari2024CFISAC} for comprehensive details on the system, channel, and transmission models, as well as the analytical performance evaluation and the associated algorithm.

+{It is worth noting that this case study uses beampattern gain as the sensing metric, as it offers an intuitive and visual illustration of target localization and resolution, aligning well with the tutorial nature of this paper.
+While more advanced metrics, such as sensing SE or the CRB, could provide deeper quantitative analysis, their inclusion would require a different system model (e.g., echo reception or FD APs).
+Such evaluations, therefore, provide ample opportunities for future CF-ISAC research {\cite{Wenrui:TWC:2025, Zhenyao2023}}.}

 \textit{Simulation Example:} The simulation setup is the same as in Section~\ref{sec_CSD_performance}, excluding the UL APs.
 The maximum allowable per-AP transmit power is set to $p_{\rm{max}} = \qty{30}{\dB m}$, and the required sensing beampattern gain for each target is set to $\Gamma_{t}^{\rm{th}} = \qty{10}{\dB m}$.